GeminiDRSoftware/DRAGONS/astrodata/doc/ad_ProgrammersManual/source/providers.rst

     (True, True)

 This is important for the AstroData interface.
-When a data provider is being considered a "single" slice, the behaviour of many methods change.
-For example, we mentioned that the ``data`` property *generally* returns a list. **If the data provider in question is a single slice, then data would return a single (ie. scalar) element**.
-This behavior is often seen also in descriptors.
+When a data provider is being considered a "single" slice, the behavior of many methods change.
+For example, we mentioned that the ``data`` property *generally* returns a list. **If the data provider in question is a single slice, then data would return a single (i.e., scalar) element**.
+This behavior is often seen also in :ref:`ad_descriptors`.
 Refer always to the to documentation of a method to figure out how they behave.
 As programmers, you should always include this explicitly in the documentation, even if it's implicit to AstroData.